-In recent years, the field of Comics Studies has exploded.
-Back in the 1970s, when my older brother occasionally drove me to Bob Sidebottom’s Comic Collector Shop on San Fernando Street in San Jose, the only widely available explorations were Jules Feiffer’s The Great Comic Book Heroes, Steranko’s two volume History of Comics, and Michael Fleisher’s Encyclopedia of Comic Book Heroes compiled over three tomes that covered Batman, Wonder Woman, and Superman respectively.
+In recent years, comics history as a discipline has become quite popular.
+Back in the 1970s, when my older brother occasionally drove me to Bob Sidebottom’s Comic Collector Shop on San Fernando Street in San Jose, the only widely available explorations were Jules Feiffer’s The Great Comic Book Heroes, Steranko’s two-volume History of Comics, and Michael Fleisher’s Encyclopedia of Comic Book Heroes compiled over three tomes that covered Batman, Wonder Woman, and Superman respectively.
 Fans could also gather information from any number of fanzines, journals, and the grapevines operating at conventions.
 How times have changed.

 While not strictly the focus of his study, Howe wisely joins the disparate portions of his book within a framework based on a balanced consideration of the copyright issues that have plagued not only Marvel but the entire comics industry.
 Simon, Kirby, Ditko, and others certainly suffered from unfair work-for-hire practices, while Jim Lee, Todd MacFarlane, and especially Rob Liefeld represented the excesses of the creator-owned side of the spectrum.
 Howe avoids any hero worship in describing Stan Lee’s role in disputes with Kirby and Ditko as well.
 The Shooter years, the rise of the new X-Men, the bankruptcy battle in the 1990s, the periods of layoffs, all the ups and downs receive careful analysis.
 Howe even discusses the editorial processes behind the deaths of Gwen Stacy, Captain Marvel, and Jean Grey.
 What a great starting place for those who maybe have seen the films and thus have become curious about Marvel Comics in terms of history and business.

-What a great nucleus of joy for seasoned fans as well.
-I found myself drowning in nostalgia for the late 1960s through the 1970s when Jim Steranko, Frank Brunner, Steve Gerber, Steve Englehart, Gary Friedrich, Marv Wolfman, Gene Colan, and Jim Starlin all worked and played together, releasing unto the world boundary-shattering comic books that forever changed not only the industry but the lives of fans everywhere.
-I, for example, happily endured ridicule for naming a new cat after my favorite character transformed into a cosmic Christ by Jim Starlin, Adam Warlock.
+And what a great nucleus of joy for seasoned fans.
+I found myself drowning in nostalgia for the late 1960s through the 1970s when Jim Steranko, Frank Brunner, Steve Gerber, Steve Englehart, Gary Friedrich, Marv Wolfman, Gene Colan, and Jim Starlin all worked and played together, releasing unto the world boundary-shattering comics that forever changed not only the industry but the lives of fans everywhere.
+I, for example, happily endured ridicule for naming a new cat after my favorite character, Adam Warlock, especially the iteration so wonderfully served up by Jim Starlin.
 My sister to this day expresses relief, since during said christening I was wearing my Howard the Duck T-Shirt and easily could have gone in that direction.

 Out there somewhere a dedicated fan reading the first chapter of this book will stand up and shout, “Damn you, Howe!
 The Golden Age Human Torch’s last name has two m’s in it!”
 I remain far more forgiving toward tiny errors, even if Howe never so much as mentions the Son of Satan.
 Hopefully, I’ve said enough to convince all to read this book, but just in case, I’ll let Chuck Klosterman, have the last word: “Exhaustively researched and artfully assembled, Marvel Comics is a historical exploration, a labor of love, and a living illustration of how the weirdest corners of the counterculture can sometimes become the culture-at-large.”